 - $45 application fee

-- 500-word personal statement — please describe accomplishments or experiences that are pertinent to goals for graduate study in interactive media
+- 500-word personal statement — Please describe accomplishments or experiences that are pertinent to your goals for graduate study in interactive media.
+Explain how graduate studies will advance your professional goals.

-- Portfolio of written, visual or audio work (see “online portfolio requirement” below)
+- Portfolio of written, visual or audio work (Please see “Online portfolio requirement” below for more details)

 - Official transcripts from all post-secondary institutions attended, which should also reflect the date of degree conferral from the bachelor’s degree program

-- Please note: Separate admissions requirements apply to QU undergraduates for the Dual-Degree Bachelor's/Master’s Degree (4+1) program
+Please note: Separate admissions requirements apply to QU undergraduates for the Dual-Degree Bachelor's/Master’s Degree (4+1) program.
+Please contact the ICM program director for further information.

 Online portfolio requirement